bohua12/Sc1015-project/README.md

 ## Problem Definiton
  - What are main drivers of HDB resale price
- - What should we look out for to maximise the value when we want to resell our flats
+ - What should we look out for to maximise the value when we BTO

 ## Machine Learning Algorithms used
 - K-nearest Neighbours Regressor (Regression)